isuvo/ProgiVehicleBiddingApp/README.md

 1. BidCalculatorApi and
 2. VehicleBiddingApp.

 The first project is an API with a defined endpoint, while the second one is a Vue app.
-The app captures the API response inside the vue app.
+This captures the API response inside the vue app.

 The API runs on port 5238, while the web app runs on port 5296.